agents-go

 Prompts and resources

-A Server also exposes the MCP prompt and resource endpoints directly (they are not agent tools — call them yourself, e.g. to seed instructions from a server-managed prompt):
+Protocol surface this package does not adapt — prompts, resources, and whatever the go-sdk grows next — is reached through the underlying client session (they are not agent tools — call them yourself, e.g. to seed instructions from a server-managed prompt):

 // p.Messages -> turn into agent instructions or input